-SAVE THE DATES! – Dr. Mari Nardolillo Dias has events coming up:
+SAVE THE DATE! – Meet Dr. Mari Nardolillo Dias here:

-Dr. Mari Dias is a nationally board-certified counselor, holds a Fellow in Thanatology and is certified in both grief counseling and complicated grief.
-Dias is a Certified death doula, and has a Certificate in Psychological Autopsy.
+Dr. Mari Nardolillo Dias is a nationally board-certified counselor, holds a Fellow in Thanatology and is certified in both grief counseling and complicated grief.
+Dias is a certified death doula, and has a Certificate in Psychological Autopsy.

 She is Professor of Clinical Mental Health, Master of Science program, Johnson & Wales University.
 Dias is the director of GracePointe Grief Center, in North Kingstown, RI.
 For more information, go to: http://gracepointegrief.com